 CEPI founded as the European Coordination of Independent Producers in 1990 to organise and represent the interests of independent cinema and television producers in Europe.
-In 2018, CEPI relaunced itself as European Audiovisual Production and today is the only European Association including independent television and film producers, representing approximately 8000 independent production companies in Europe.
+In 2018, CEPI relaunced itself as European Audiovisual Production and today is the only European Association including independent television and film producers, representing over 2.400 independent production companies in Europe.

 Our members create a wide range of diverse film and television content, from standalone documentaries and special event programming, to game shows, animation, light entertainment and high-cost drama series.
 CEPI members are creating some of the most innovative, popular, and challenging film and television content in Europe.
 Together, our members supply over 16.000 hours of new programming each year to broadcasters in Europe.